On this page:

 How do I provide Proof of Service when requesting the Veterans' Covenant?

-When you request the Veteran Covenant, you can provide the following as Proof of Service:
+When you request the Veteran Covenant, you can either:

-- PMKeyS number (if you don’t know what this is, see the question “What is a ‘PMKeyS number’?”)
+- Verify your service using your PMKeyS number (if you don’t know what this is, see the question “What is a ‘PMKeyS number’?”)

 OR

-If you’re having problems with your Proof of Service, call 1800 VETERAN (1800 838 372) or visit your nearest Veterans’ Access Network office.
+If you need assistance with your Proof of Service, call 1800 VETERAN (1800 838 372) or visit a DVA office to talk to someone in person.

 I don’t have access to / use the internet.
 How can I request the Veterans' Covenant?

-If you’re unable to go online, or need help with your application, you can call DVA on 1800 VETERAN (1800 838 372) or visit our Veterans’ Access Network.
+If you’re unable to apply online, or need help with your application, you can call DVA on 1800 VETERAN (1800 838 372) or visit a DVA office to talk to someone in person.

 Why is DVA asking me to provide my bank account details while applying for a Veteran Card?

-When you register for a Veteran Card, we will check to see if you are eligible to receive the veteran supplement.
-The veteran supplement is a fortnightly amount paid to some veterans, war widow/ers and orphans to reduce out of pocket expenses when paying the maximum concessional pharmaceutical co-payment.
+The Veterans Supplement is a fortnightly amount paid to some veterans, war widow/ers and orphans to reduce out of pocket expenses when paying the maximum concessional pharmaceutical co-payment.

 If you’re eligible for the supplement, you will receive the fortnightly amount in your nominated bank account.